-- A master's degree or doctoral degree in social work from a school accredited by the Council on Social Work Education and affiliated with an educational institution accredited by the U.S. Department of Education nationally recognized accrediting body; - Successfully passed the Association of Social Work Boards (ASWB) Clinical or Advanced Generalist licensing exam prior to July 1, 1998, or the ASWB Clinical Exam on or after July 1, 1998; - OR - - Successfully passed the LCSW Standard Written Examination and Written Clinical Vignette Examination; - iii.
-Completed state required number of years or hours of clinical social work experience under the supervision of a licensed independent social worker and d.
-Psychiatric Nurse Specialists (PNSs) must have:

-- passing the clinical level of the ASWB exam.; AND - iv.
+- A master's degree or doctoral degree in social work from a school accredited by the Council on Social Work Education and affiliated with an educational institution accredited by the U.S. Department of Education nationally recognized accrediting body; - Successfully passed the Association of Social Work Boards (ASWB) Clinical or Advanced Generalist licensing exam prior to July 1, 1998, or the ASWB Clinical Exam on or after July 1, 1998; OR - iii.
+Completed state required number of years or hours of clinical social work experience under the supervision of a licensed independent social worker and passing the clinical level of the ASWB exam.; AND iv.
 A current, full, permanent, unencumbered, unrestricted health professional license to practice in the State of Delaware.